grahamrobbo/MST2020/README.md

 To prepare a project for deployment execute the command `gulp dist` - or even better configure it as the default build task in VSCode so it is just a key sequence away.

 ![gulp dist](img/gulp-dist.gif)

+_\*Note - The sample application I use is a good example of how to break a UI5 application into multiple components and route between them.
+You can also find a similar sample in the SAPUI5 SDK at [https://sapui5.hana.ondemand.com/#/entity/sap.ui.core.routing.Router/sample/sap.ui.core.sample.RoutingNestedComponent](https://sapui5.hana.ondemand.com/#/entity/sap.ui.core.routing.Router/sample/sap.ui.core.sample.RoutingNestedComponent)._

 ---